tcaronNAIT/1517-MAY-2024-OE01-Exercise2/ReadMe.md

 ### The `Book` **Coding required**

 A Book is related to a single author.
 A Book is assigned a unique industry ISBN.
 The Genre is from an enum list.
 A Book may have many reviews.
 An author may send books to individuals for review before the book is actually published to assist in promotion.
 A reviewer can only give one review for the book.
-The Room will track:
+The Book will track:

 - **ISBN** - This identifies the Book.
 It can not be null.
 - **Title** - This is the title of the Book.
 It can not be null.